 Knowing your elite status is also worth noting because it can influence your booking decisions.
 If you’re just a few miles short of top-tier airline elite status, paying for a flight and redeeming Capital One Venture miles toward it might make sense.

 It might seem strange to start your reward flight search with Google Flights, but there is a good reason why you should.
 You can compare the cash airfare against the award rate there, and then decide if you’re getting sufficient value from your miles or whether you should instead book with cash.

 Sometimes cash fares are pretty cheap and you’re better off saving your miles for another time.
 For example, programs like American AAdvantage and Alaska Mileage Plan charge 60,000 miles for round-trip tickets to Madrid.
 Meanwhile, TAP Airlines frequently has fare sales that include economy class fares as low as $300.
-By redeeming miles, you would get just 0.54 cents per mile — about half of Bankrate’s valuation of AAdvantage miles at 1 cent each.
+By redeeming miles, you would get just 0.54 cents per mile — about half of Bankrate’s valuation of AAdvantage miles.